-She explains, “A percentage of income is much more fair, and reflects more closely how more traditional families handle budgeting.”
-So, if one person earns 60 percent of the household income, it makes more sense for them to cover 60 percent of household expenses instead of forcing the other person to stretch their income.
+She explained, “A percentage of income is much more fair, and reflects more closely how more traditional families handle budgeting.”
+So, if one person earns 60 percent of the household income, it makes more sense for him to cover 60 percent of household expenses instead of forcing the other person to stretch dollars.

 Remember That Time Is Money

-In addition to putting money toward living expenses, a partner in a relationship can also take on additional tasks to contribute their equal share.
+In addition to putting money toward living expenses, a partner in a relationship can also take on additional tasks to contribute his equal share.
 For example, I hate doing dishes and my boyfriend is allergic to grocery shopping, so I cover all the supermarket runs and he has dish duty for life.
-Some may say he came out on top in that deal, but those people don’t know how much I really, truly hate doing dishes.
+Some might say he came out on top in that deal, but those people don’t know how much I really, truly hate doing dishes.

-Taking on chores and other household duties in place of contributing money toward bills may be a compromise couples are willing to make when the income disparity is very large, or when one person spends a greater amount of time away from home than the other because they’re working.
+Taking on chores and other household duties in place of contributing money toward bills might be a compromise couples are willing to make when the income disparity is large, or when one person spends a greater amount of time away from home than the other because he’s working.

 What About Saving Money?

 When it comes to saving money rather than spending it, things get even trickier.
-Certified Financial Planner, Mary Beth Storjohann, says it’s important to determine where the relationship is going before deciding whether to save separately or as a couple.
-“If this is a forever kind of commitment, consider saving equal amounts into a joint account each month to be utilized for travel, big purchases, or even an eventual happily ever after event,” she recommends.
+Mary Beth Storjohann, CFP, said it’s important to determine where the relationship is going before deciding whether to save separately or as a couple.
+“If this is a forever kind of commitment, consider saving equal amounts into a joint account each month to be utilized for travel, big purchases or even an eventual happily ever after event,” Storjohann recommended.

-However, don’t neglect your own needs; if you decide to save jointly, make your personal savings the first priority, so your “own accounts and assets are still being built upon should things not pan out as hoped,” Storjohann points out.
+However, don’t neglect your own needs; if you decide to save jointly, make your personal savings the first priority, so your “own accounts and assets are still being built upon should things not pan out as hoped,” Storjohann pointed out.